-The Ultipleat® High Flow filter system is a large diameter, coreless, single open ended, pleated cartridge with an inside-to-outside flow pattern.
-The high flow fluid filtration system's unique crescent-shaped pleat geometry, combined with its large 152.4 mm (6 inch) diameter and proprietary range of available Pall filter media, allows you to use significantly fewer filters and smaller housings for high flow rate applications.
+The Ultipleat® High Flow filter is a large diameter, coreless, single open ended, pleated cartridge with an inside-to-outside flow pattern.
+The filter's unique crescent-shaped pleat geometry, combined with its large 152.4 mm (6 inch) diameter and proprietary range of available Pall filter media, allows you to use significantly fewer filters and smaller housings for high flow rate applications.
 Systems can handle up to 115,443 lpm (30,500 gpm).

 - Up to 50% smaller filter system possible

 - Up to 40 times fewer elements to change out

 - Higher flow rates per filter cartridge – up to 1900 lpm (500 gpm)

 - Available in 508 mm (20 inch), 1016 mm (40 inch), 1524 mm (60 inch) and 2032 mm (80 inch) lengths

 - Coreless, all plastic construction to minimize waste disposal

 - Absolute rated filter medium for reproducible performance